UV, Temperature, and Humidity: Task Group 5

 The interlaboratory experiment examining backsheet being organized through the European group is summarized in:

-While some materials are posted to the pbworks website here, please contact your regional leader to more closely follow the activities.
+While some materials are posted on the pbworks website, please contact your regional leader to more closely follow the activities.

-Carol Chen — China National Electric Apparatus Research Institute, representing China
+Carol Chen — China National Electric Apparatus Research Institute, including China